UNDERGRADUATE STUDIES

 My heartfelt thanks also go to all the students, colleagues, technicians, and secretaries who have been part of our research team.
 Their collective effort and dedication have been instrumental.
 Their names can be found in the publications listed in the CV.

-Concerning science policy activities, I would like to express my profound gratitude to the late Jose’ Mariano Gago, former Minister Manuel Heitor, Frank Gannon, the late Fotis Kafatos, Ulrik Ringborg, the late Federico Mayor, the late Brian Clark, John Mowbray, Kai Simmons, Alexander Eggermont, Anton Berns, Michael Baumann, Thomas Tursz, Carlos Caldas, Bruce Ponder, the late Joan Guinovart, Marco Pierotti, Peter Boyle, Josef Tabernero, Wim Van Harten, Christopher Wild, Joaquim Schüz, Simon Oberst, Favien Calvo, Paolo Casali, Fatima Cardoso, Annelisa Borreson-Dale, Richard Marais, Martin Piccart, Francois Meunier, Francesco di Lorenzo, Jan Willem Coebergh, Maria Graca, Carvalho, Peter Lange, Teresa Riera Madurell, Rosalia Vargas, Elisabete Weiderpass, Manuel Sobrinho Simões, Fatima Carneiro, Otmar Wiestler, Michael Boutros, Kevin Ryan, Ulf Smith, Luc van Dyck, Ingrid van den Neucker, Karin Sipido, Liselotte Højgaard, former minister Arne Rholighed, Jesper Fisker, Maria Vidal, Ruxandra Draghi Aglia, Daria Tataj, Johan Stierna, Commissioner Philip Busquin, Commissioner Carlos Moedas, Dainius Pavalski, Giulia del Brenna, the late Nobel laureate Harald zur Hausen, and the RISE High Level group that advised Commissioner Moedas in Horizon 2020.
+Concerning science policy activities, I would like to express my profound gratitude to the late Jose’ Mariano Gago, former Minister Manuel Heitor, Frank Gannon, the late Fotis Kafatos, Ulrik Ringborg, the late Federico Mayor, the late Brian Clark, John Mowbray, Kai Simmons, Alexander Eggermont, Anton Berns, Michael Baumann, Dainius Pavalski, Thomas Tursz, Carlos Caldas, Bruce Ponder, the late Joan Guinovart, Marco Pierotti, Peter Boyle, Josef Tabernero, Wim Van Harten, Christopher Wild, Joaquim Schüz, Simon Oberst, Favien Calvo, Paolo Casali, Fatima Cardoso, Annelisa Borreson-Dale, Richard Marais, Martine Piccart, Francois Meunier, Francesco di Lorenzo, Jan Willem Coebergh, Maria Graca, Carvalho, Peter Lange, Teresa Riera Madurell, Rosalia Vargas, Elisabete Weiderpass, Manuel Sobrinho Simões, Fatima Carneiro, Otmar Wiestler, Michael Boutros, Kevin Ryan, Ulf Smith, Luc van Dyck, Ingrid van den Neucker, Karin Sipido, Liselotte Højgaard, former minister Arne Rholighed, Jesper Fisker, Maria Vidal, Ruxandra Draghi Aglia, Joachim von Braun, Daria Tataj, Johan Stierna, Commissioner Philip Busquin, Commissioner Carlos Moedas, Dainius Pavalski, Giulia del Brenna, the late Nobel laureate Harald zur Hausen, and the RISE High Level group that advised Commissioner Moedas in Horizon 2020.

 Their work has shaped and significantly enhanced the science policy landscape.